JDBrendel159/Rock-Paper-Scissors/README.md

 The winner of the game is the player with the most rounds won at the end.

 It is possible to tie the game if an even amount of rounds is input.
 # Download/Installation
 The game can be downloaded as a ZIP using <a href="https://github.com/JDBrendel159/Rock-Paper-Scissors/archive/master.zip">this link.</a>

 Extract the ZIP to a folder of your choice, and open "run.bat" to begin the game.

-<a href="https://www.rarlab.com/download.htm">WinRAR</a> or <a href="https://www.7-zip.org>7Zip</a> are required to extract the archive.
+<a href="https://www.rarlab.com/download.htm">WinRAR</a> or <a href="https://www.7-zip.org">7Zip</a> are required to extract the archive.

 A Java Runtime Environment is required to actually execute the java file.
-JRE downloads can be found <a href="https://www.java.com/en/download>here.</a>
+Java downloads can be found <a href="https://www.java.com/en/download">here.</a>

 # Playing the Game
 Currently the game can only be played against the computer, which throws out a random move every turn.